SumoLogic/sumologic-documentation/docs/manage/data-forwarding/amazon-s3-bucket.md

 ## Configure an S3 data forwarding destination

+Before you can [forward data](#forward-datato-an-s3-forwarding-destination) from a partition or Scheduled View, you must configure an S3 bucket be a destination that can receive forwarded data.

 1. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Manage Data > Logs > Data Forwarding**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the top menu select **Configuration**, and then under **Logs** select **Data Forwarding**.
 You can also click the **Go To...** menu at the top of the screen and select **Data Forwarding**.
 Kanso-->
 1. Click **+ Destination** to add a new destination.
 1. The **Create New Destination** popup appears. <br/><img src={useBaseUrl('img/data-forwarding/create-S3-destination.png')} alt="Create S3 Destination popup" style={{border: '1px solid gray'}} width="450"/>